rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ./hbbr -k _
 ````

+If you wanna change key, please remove `id_ed25519` and `id_ed25519.pub` files and restart hbbs/hbbr.

 {{% notice note %}}
 Key can also be seen on the [console](/docs/en/self-host/console/) welcome page (Click on Windows EXE).
 {{% /notice %}}